samersultan/wsus-cleanup/README.md

 Powershell script to automate cleaning of WSUS.

-Can either be run as a scheduled task, or one of instance.
+Can either be run as a scheduled task, or one off instance.

 Save script on WSUS server, right click script and run as administrator.